-It was the night of 25th December 1982 that I recall clearly.
-A bunch of Khasi men trying to enter the compound of my home and attempting to light up the meter box.
+It was the night of 25th December 1982.
+I recall it clearly.
+A bunch of Khasi men were trying to enter the compound of my home and attempting to light up the meter box.
 I stood stricken as Ma held on to the boti that she used to cut her fish, instructing me to be brave.

 “They are cowards, we have no fear”, said Ma to console me.

 My young mind knew she was lying because her frail body was shivering.
 I understood that to face fear you need to lose fear.
-The Khasis were opening the meter box and screaming Dokhar, Dokhar!
-And just like the Gods above were deciding we needed to live longer, the CRPF marched close above our heads and the insurgents ran as fast as lighting into the bamboo forests opposite our home.
-We just kissed death and stood holding on to each other like a boulder withstanding the raging seas.
+The Khasis were opening the meter box and screaming “Dokhar, Dokhar!”
+And almost as if the Gods above decided we needed to live longer, the CRPF marched close above our heads and the insurgents ran as fast as lighting into the bamboo forests opposite our home.
+We had just kissed death and stood holding on to each other like a boulder withstanding the raging seas.

 Truth be told, the mountain people were a peaceful lot.
 Till the Bangladeshi refugees starting infiltrating into the crevices of the hill.
 They were insecure about this new phenomenon and one day they decided to take the law into their hands and finish the evil from its roots.
 They caught every Bengali on the dark streets and punched them till they bled uncontrollably.